INQOVI- cedazuridine and decitabine tablet, film coated

 • bruising more easily than usual

-• low white blood cell count (leukopenia)
+• low white blood cell counts (leukopenia, neutropenia)

 • low platelets in your blood (thrombocytopenia)